microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 The [WebAssembly](https://webassembly.org/) technology can be used to execute code other than JavaScript in a web browser.
 So we decided to explore how far we can get with WebAssemblies today.
 Our goals where as follows:

-- we should be able to run the code we compile to WebAssembly without modifying it.
+- we should be able to run the code we compile to WebAssembly inside VS Code without modifying it.
-- the executed code should have access to the files in the VS Code workspace.
+- the executed code should have access to the files in the opened workspace.
 - standard input and output should be nicely integrated into VS Code's terminal.

 To make things concrete we decided to try to get [Python](https://www.python.org/) code executed in a browser.
 Luckily the Python team already started working on compiling [CPython to WASM](https://github.com/tiran/cpython-wasm-test/releases) and we happily piggybacked on their effort.
 The outcome of the exploration can be seen in the screen cast below:

 ![Execute a Python file in VS Code for the Web](./run-python-file.gif)

-So, doesn't look really different to executing Python code in VS Code desktop.
+Doesn't really look different to executing Python code in VS Code desktop.
 So why is this cool?

 - the Python code (`app.py` and `hello.py`) is actually hosted in a [GitHub repository](https://github.com/dbaeumer/wasm-wasi-sample) and directly read from GitHub.
 - the sample code is multi file. `app.py` depends on `hello.py`.